Lilian Faschinger

-Lilian Faschinger (born 29 April 1950 in Tschöran, Carinthia) is an Austrian novelist, short story writer, poet, and literary translator.
+Lilian Faschinger (born 29 April 1950) is an Austrian novelist, short story writer, poet, and literary translator.

+Life

 Faschinger studied literature, history, and English at the University of Graz, earning a doctorate in English literature.

 Faschinger's first novel Die neue Scheherazade (The New Scheherazade) attracted considerable critical recognition when it appeared in 1986.
 Her second novel, Lustspiel, appeared in 1989, followed by two collections of short stories (Frau mit drei Flugzeugen (Woman with Three Airplanes) in 1993 and Sprünge in 1994).
 Her most recent novels are Magdalena Sünderin (Magdalena the Sinner, 1995) and Wiener Passion (Viennese Passion, 1999).
 She won international recognition with her novel Magdalena Sünderin (1995), which was translated into 17 languages.
 Her fiction includes a feminist critique of Austrian society and customs.
 Faschinger asserts the importance of writing as a means of empowering women.

 In addition to fiction, Faschinger has written and published poetry.
-Her translations of Gertrude Stein, Paul Bowles, and others have also earned critical acclaim.